-EUTM Classes Case No SITEINSIGHTS Classes 9 and 42 R 879/2011-2, EUTM No 9 284 597 some degree of originality and expr words as the word 'SITE' and the 'S EUTM Classes Case No WET DUST CAN'T FLY Classes 3, 7 and 37 22/01/2015, T-133/13, EU:T:2015:46 y inaccurate, since dust is no longer ds gives that concept a fanciful and c
+EUTM Classes Case No SITEINSIGHTS Classes 9 and 42 R 879/2011-2, EUTM No 9 284 597 The mark 'SITEINSIGHTS' shows some degree of originality and expressiveness, which makes it easy to remember.
+It contains a play on words as the word 'SITE' and the 'SIGHT' element of 'INSIGHTS' are pronounced identically.
+EUTM Classes Case No WET DUST CAN'T FLY Classes 3, 7 and 37 22/01/2015, T-133/13, EU:T:2015:46 The concept of 'wet dust' is literally inaccurate, since dust is no longer dust when it is wet.
+Consequently, the juxtaposition of those two words gives that concept a fanciful and distinctive character.

 EUTM Classes Case No

 15/09/2017, T-305/16,

 LOVE TO LOUNGE Class 25 EU:T:2017:607

-When the mark is used in relation to the goods in question, namely clothing, footwear and items of headgear, the relevant public will have to place that mark in a certain context, which requires ar intellectual effort.
+When the mark is used in relation to the goods in question, namely clothing, footwear and items of headgear, the relevant public will have to place that mark in a certain context, which requires an intellectual effort.
 The contested mark will enable consumers to identify the commercial origin of the goods at issue.
 Consequently, that mark has inherent distinctive character.